Madahva/My-learning-area/README.md

 # my-learning-area
 This is a repository for my practice code.

-## This is my digital garden, where I share what I've learned and  the things I'm working on. 😀
+## This is my digital garden, where I write about the things I'm working on and share what I've learned. 😀

 ### Content

+- HTML
 - CSS
 - JavaScript
 - React.js